-(a) Operate and maintain the facility in a nuisance-free and environmentally sound manner in which litter, odors, and vectors are controlled.

-(b) Maintain Excluding materials recovery facilities in the first year of operation, maintain records to verify that not less than 75 percent of the volume of materials accepted were recycled or transported from the facility to acceptable recycling, reuse, or disposal processes within 12 months of receipt at the facility, unless otherwise approved by the department.
+- (a) Operate and maintain the facility in a nuisance-free and environmentally sound manner in which litter, odors, and vectors are controlled. - (b) Maintain Excluding materials recovery facilities in the first year of operation, maintain records to verify that not less than 75 percent of the volume of materials accepted were recycled or transported from the facility to acceptable recycling, reuse, or disposal processes within 12 months of receipt at the facility, unless otherwise approved by the department.

 SECTION 75.
-NR 544.16 (1) (d), (e) and (f) are created to read:
+NR 544.16 (1) (d), (Note), (e), and (f) are created to read:

-NR 544.16 (1) (d) Provide proof of financial responsibility for the cost of closure of the facility under s.
-NR 520.07 (2m) if a facility expects to accept more than 5,000 tons of materials in the upcoming calendar year with normal operation or has accepted more than 5,000 tons of materials in 2 of the last 3 calendar years.
+NR 544.16 (1) (d) Provide proof of financial responsibility for the cost of closure of the facility following the procedures in ch.
+NR 520 if a facility expects to accept more than 5,000 tons of materials in the upcoming calendar year with normal operation or has accepted more than 5,000 tons of materials in 2 of the last 3 calendar years.
 A facility may request release of financial responsibility if it accepted less than 5,000 tons of materials for 5 consecutive years and does not expect to accept more than 5,000 tons of materials in the upcoming calendar year.
-A facility shall establish proof of financial responsibility at the following times, as applicable:
+A facility shall establish proof of financial responsibility by submitting a form provided by the department at the following times, as applicable:

-1. Prior to accepting materials from a responsible unit if the facility is a new materials recovery facility.

-2. By July 1 of the calendar year after a materials recovery facility has accepted more than 5,000 tons of materials in 2 of the last 3 calendar years.

-3. Within 12 months after the effective date of this section [LRB inserts date] if the facility is in operation on the effective date of this section [LRB inserts date].
+- 1. Prior to accepting materials from a responsible unit if the facility is a new materials recovery facility. - 2.
+By July 1 of the calendar year after a materials recovery facility has accepted more than 5,000 tons of materials in 2 of the last 3 calendar years. - 3.
+Within 12 months after the effective date of this section [LRB inserts date] if the facility is in operation on the effective date of this section [LRB inserts date].